Manhattanville University

 Chelsea: It’s a small enough school that I’m able to be a student with a name and not just a number.
 I always heard that when you go to college there are 500 students to a class; I didn’t want that.
 At Manhattanville, my professors know who I am.

-What is the Manhattanville College population like?
+What is the Manhattanville University population like?

 Vanessa: The student body is very diverse, but they also form groups early on which incoming students should be aware of.